Lubbock County Court Records

 Misdemeanor Records (County Clerk)

-To obtain copies from a misdemeanor criminal case through the County Clerk:
+To get copies from a misdemeanor criminal case through the County Clerk:

-2. Submit your request by mail to: Lubbock County Clerk, 904 Broadway, Room 207, Lubbock, TX 79401.
-Include the case number and parties involved, along with a self-addressed stamped envelope.
+- Send your request by mail to: Lubbock County Clerk, 904 Broadway, Room 207, Lubbock, TX 79401.
+Include the case number, parties involved, and a self-addressed stamped envelope.

-3. Pay by cashier’s check or money order payable to Lubbock County Clerk.
-No personal checks are accepted for criminal records.
+- Pay by cashier's check or money order payable to Lubbock County Clerk.
+Personal checks are not accepted for criminal records.

-For credit card payments, contact the office at (806) 775-1044 and submit payment through the online payment portal.
-Credit card transactions incur an additional vendor fee of $2.50 or 2.95%, whichever is greater.
+If you prefer to pay by credit card, call (806) 775-1044 and submit payment through the online payment portal.
+Credit card transactions carry an additional vendor fee of $2.50 or 2.95%, whichever is greater.
 Requests received after 10:00 a.m. will be mailed the next business day.

 Misdemeanor court cost and fine payments can also be made online through the same portal.
-Pursuant to Article 102.072 of the Code of Criminal Procedure, $2.00 from every payment transaction is applied toward an administrative fee.
+Under Article 102.072 of the Code of Criminal Procedure, $2.00 from every payment transaction is applied toward an administrative fee.

 Criminal History Through the Texas DPS